ShrutiPatil2223/Forecasting-Product-Demand-Using-Multivariate-Time-Series-Models/README.md

 * `Final_Presentation.pdf` — Complete visual analysis, forecasting plots, model diagnostics, and stage-wise results.

 ---
 ## Key Findings

-* Weekly seasonality (**m = 7**) is the dominant forecasting pattern across stores
+- Weekly seasonality (m = 7) was the dominant forecasting pattern across the Rossmann network.
-* Open and Promo are universal predictors and were selected in 100% of stores
+- Open and Promo were the most important predictors and were selected consistently across stores.
-* Forecast performance improves with additional training data but plateaus after approximately 6 months
+- Forecast accuracy improved as more historical data was added, but performance gains became marginal after approximately 6 months.
-* 84.8% of stores required a different model structure than the most common model
-* Only 15.2% of stores shared the same SARIMAX specification
-* Store-specific forecasting is essential due to heterogeneous sales behaviour
+- No single SARIMAX specification fit all stores, highlighting the importance of store-level model selection.
+- The forecasting pipeline was successfully applied across 1,115 stores using automated model and variable selection.
-* Most forecasting outliers belong to stores that are always closed on Sundays
+- Most forecasting outliers belonged to stores that are always closed on Sundays and exhibit more irregular sales behaviour.
 ---

 ## Tech Stack